Catlin Gabel Campus Closed

 David is the Vice President of Infrastructure and Security at the philanthropic Chan Zuckerberg Initiative, where he supports a team that builds common solutions and invests in information security across CZI’s Education, Justice and Opportunity, and Science Initiatives.
 In 2014, David joined the U.S. Digital Service and was appointed as the First Special Assistant to the President of the United States and Director of White House Information Technology.
 Prior to his government service, David led software engineering teams at Facebook.
 He was recognized with Catlin Gabel’s Distinguished Younger Alumni Award in 2017.

 Tyler graduated with a B.A. from DePauw University and received his M.A. in Counseling Psychology from Lewis and Clark College.
 He currently serves as Distribution Trustee for his family's foundation, the Silver Family Foundation, which focuses on transitional youth development programs that offer in-depth, long-term investments, mentoring, and opportunities for motivated, low-income youth.
-Tyler and his husband, Joel Silver, have four children, one who currently attends Catlin Gabel and three who will begin next year.
+Tyler has four children who all attend Catlin Gabel.

 Amelia graduated from Catlin Gabel in 2002 and has a BA in history from Swarthmore College.
 She received Catlin Gabel's Distinguished Younger Alumni Award in 2014.
 Amelia is a multimedia reporter and producer for Oregon Public Broadcasting, and has also worked as a freelance journalist for NPR, Marketplace, and CBS News.
 Her work has taken her from an armed occupation in Eastern Oregon to the ice caves inside the Sandy Glacier on Mt.
 Hood.
 Prior to her career in journalism, she worked in Washington, D.C. on policy and legislation to help refugees from Iraq.